austenstone/markdown-interpolation-action/README.md

-# TypeScript Action Template
+# Markdown Interpolation Action

+This action interpolates markdown with variables variables.

+See [Markdown Interpolation](https://github.com/austenstone/markdown-interpolation#writing) to understand how to use the interpolation syntax.

 ## Usage
 Create a workflow (eg: `.github/workflows/run.yml`).
 See [Creating a Workflow file](https://help.github.com/en/articles/configuring-a-workflow#creating-a-workflow-file).

-See [Markdown Interpolation](https://github.com/austenstone/markdown-interpolation#writing) to understand how to use the interpolation syntax.

 #### Example 1 Workflow
 ```yml